chbh-opensource/chbh-on-bear/docs/mri/fsl.md

 fsl
 ```

-## FSLEyes on Bear Portal GUI
+## FSLEyes on BEAR Portal GUI

 [FSLEyes](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FSLeyes) is the MRI volume visualisation tool provided and maintained by the FSL team.
-This runs well in Bear GUI and can be added to the local environment by adding the following module.
-(See the [FSLEyes page on Bear Apps](https://bear-apps.bham.ac.uk/applications/FSLeyes/) for all available versions).
+This runs well in BEAR GUI and can be added to the local environment by adding the following module.
+(See the [FSLEyes page on BEAR Apps](https://bear-apps.bham.ac.uk/applications/FSLeyes/) for all available versions).

 ```shell
 module load FSLeyes/1.3.3-foss-2021a